MicrosoftDocs/iis-docs/iis/application-frameworks/install-and-configure-php-on-iis/install-and-configure-sql-server-2008-for-php-applications-on-iis-7-and-above.md

  Use     *SQL Agent* to reduce the amount of time spent on administrative tasks by scheduling and executing events like server backups.
 - **Streamline administration.**
  Use the     *service broker* to distribute applications across your servers to help balance the load while the applications seamlessly functions as a whole for easier scale out.
- Use     *Windows PowerShell™* to automate server administration and application development more easily, giving administrators a common scripting language across Windows® , IIS, and SQL Server to save time.
+ Use     *Windows PowerShell™* to automate server administration and application development more easily, giving administrators a common scripting language across Windows®, IIS, and SQL Server to save time.
 - **Use built-in business intelligence**.
 Use basic SQL Server 2008 Reporting Services features to create unique report layouts.
 The new visualization enhancements in Reporting Services further enrich the reports and provide greater insight.
 - **Take advantage of platform flexibility.**
  Use     *ADO.NET Data Services* support to expose data through Web services using existing tools and processes.
 This helps hosters support customers with mixed applications like ASP and PHP.